PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 ### Why do companies use LogRocket?

-Reviews on G2.com suggest companies use LogRocket because it helps them:
+Reviews on G2.com suggest companies use LogRocket because it:

-1. **Identifying problems:** LogRocket's combination of error tracking, performance monitoring, and session replay makes it uniquely powerful at finding bugs and issues.
+1. **Helps them identify problems:** LogRocket's combination of error tracking, performance monitoring, and session replay makes it uniquely powerful at finding bugs and issues.
 Unlike other tools, it uncovers both user and software issues.

 2. **Improves user experience:** LogRocket seems to succeed at their goal of helping users fix issues.
 Reviewers find it provides all the tools to improve their user experience.

-3. **High usability:** LogRocket provides a lot of functionality out of the box.
+3. **Does everything the need:** LogRocket provides a lot of functionality out of the box.
 It captures the details users need, provides useful visualizations, and automatically triages some issues.

 > #### Bottom line
 > LogRocket is an excellent Clarity alternative for companies that need more comprehensive bug tracking and error monitoring tools.
-Less technical users, such as marketers and designers,
+Less technical users, such as marketers and designers, might find it overwhelming, but there's something here for everyone.

 <br />